How we promote British Values at Dover Park Primary School

 Mutual Respect and Tolerance

 Our ethos at Dover Park is based on mutual respect and good manners.
 Adults actively model respect with one another, and with the children, in how we speak and treat one another.
 Our school is a diverse community and, through our creative curriculum, we promote an awareness of different faiths and we encourage our pupils to recognise and understand these faiths.
 Our pupils naturally show tolerance for others and have a curiosity to find out and understand cultures and faiths that are different from their own.
-Our children visit all the main places of worship in and around Birmingham.
+Our children visit all the main places of worship on the Isle of Wight.
 All staff model a tolerant and accepting attitude.
 We use assemblies to raise and discuss issues of bullying and prejudice and reinforce learning during curriculum time.

 At Dover Park School, we will actively challenge pupils, parents or staff who express opinions contrary to fundamental British Values, including extremist views.